tsai8890/LeetTimer/README.md

 ### Key Features

-* Auto Timer
-  - Automatically turn on the timer on Leetcode once you begin coding.
+* Auto Timer: Automatically turn on the timer on Leetcode once you begin coding.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>